 The shopping guide below provides all the information you need to make an informed purchasing decision.

-Please read on to find out more about crib mattresses, and when you’re ready to buy one, please scroll up to see our top five choices in the product matrix.
+Please read on to find out more about crib mattresses, and when you’re ready to buy one, please scroll up to see our top five choices in the product list.

 Below, we take a closer look at the two main types of crib mattress: innerspring and foam.